 |Multi-day trekking backpack||60/80 litres||2 kg / 2.5 kg|

-What other elements should the backpack have?
+What other features should the backpack have?

-Trekking backpacks are designed for hiking and outdoor activities and as such must be able to be used in all weather conditions.
+Trekking backpacks are designed for hiking and outdoor activities and, as such, must be able to be used in all weather conditions.
 Therefore, many trekking backpacks have integrated a completely waterproof rain cover that you can use to cover the backpack and keep its contents dry.

 Some backpacks are already water repellent in their own right and therefore do not need the waterproof cover in light rain.
 Furthermore, if the water-repellent cover is not integrated, it is possible to purchase it separately.

-The average number of external pockets varies a lot and usually there are two side pockets, two on the shoulder straps, one on the horizontal belt, one on the top of the backpack and one near the base.
+The average number of external pockets varies a lot, and usually, there are two side pockets, two on the shoulder straps, one on the horizontal belt, one on the top of the backpack, and one near the base.

-The pockets are also different from each other, some are more capacious, others are breathable, some are closed by a zip and others by an elastic band.
+The pockets are also different from each other.
+Some are more capacious; others are breathable.
+Some are closed by a zip and others by an elastic band.
 There is no better solution in this case, but you must choose what can be useful for the type of use you intend to make of the backpack.

-Especially for those who make long hikes or in the mountains it can be convenient to secure some accessories such as walking poles or ice axes to the backpack so as not to have to hold them all the time.
+Especially for those who make long hikes or are in the mountains, it can be convenient to secure some accessories such as walking poles or ice axes to the backpack so as not to have to hold them all the time.
 For this purpose, many hiking backpacks are equipped with laces and elastic bands to which accessories that are not currently being used can be attached or hung.